Community-Based Care Coordination in Cambria & Somerset Counties

 If you meet the eligibility criteria for ANY category below, you may qualify for this FREE program from the Community Care HUB.
 Anyone can make a referral to the HUB, including medical providers, social service providers, behavioral providers, self-referrals, and more.

-• Pregnant women who live in Cambria or Somerset County and receive (or are eligible for) Medical Assistance.
+• Pregnant people who live in Cambria or Somerset County and receive (or are eligible for) medical assistance and/or diagnosed with gestational diabetes

-• Parenting (0-18 months); Lives in Cambria or Somerset County; receiving or eligible for medical assistance
+• Parenting (0-24 months) living in Cambria or Somerset County and receives (or eligible for) medical assistance

 Core Features of the HUB